Colorado Avalanche vs. Edmonton Oilers Best Game Props

 Grant White

+The Edmonton Oilers’ playoff chances live and die with Mike Smith.
+Edmonton has had a hard time breaking through the Colorado Avalanche’s defensive shell over the past couple of games; their best chance of extending the series is to get the most out of their 40-year-old netminder.
+The Oilers were blanked in Game 2 of their Western Conference Final, getting goals on a bad change to open Game 3 and a backup-esque snipe off Pavel Francouz to tie things up late.
+They will have to grind out a few hard-earned goals if they hope to live another day.

+Defense will be the priority again in Game 4, and these are the props to match.

-Colorado Avalanche vs. Edmonton Oilers: Edmonton First Team to Three Goals +120
+Colorado Avalanche vs. Edmonton Oilers: Both Teams to Score 1 or More Goals in Regulation No +825

-Offense remains a priority for the Oilers, and over their recent sample, that’s been more evident on home ice.
-Edmonton cannot afford to go down 3-0 in the series, and we’re expecting a raucous crowd to help boost their performance in Game 3.

-The Oilers have prioritized offense in their friendly confines, getting healthy production at five-on-five.
-Edmonton has attempted 11 or more high-danger chances in four of their past five home games, averaging 11.6 per contest.
-Still, that hasn’t resulted in the boost in output that we would expect.
-Edmonton has scored 13 goals at five-on-five over that stretch for a 9.7% shooting percentage.
-That’s below their postseason average of 10.7%, an indicator that the Oilers could be due for increased scoring capacity as output catches up with production.
+For this prop to hit, one team needs to be shut out or the game needs to be tied at zeroes heading into overtime.
+Although that may seem unlikely with both teams’ offensive capabilities, there are a few factors worth considering.

+Both teams have had success in limiting each other, resulting in fewer goals in Games 2 and 3.
+Edmonton has held the Avs to a combined ten high-danger chances at five-on-five over the past couple of games, with only three of those coming at Rogers Place on Saturday night.
+The Oilers had more offensive zone time at home, but it didn’t amount to a substantive increase in offense thanks to the Avalanche’s defensive zone play.
+Edmonton was held to 24 shots at five-on-five, and 29 overall.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.